Prophet Muhammad (Peace Be Upon Him)

 prevented from performing pilgrimage by the enemies could be a manifest victory.

-Prophet Muhammad
+Prophet Muhammad had just

 signed a treaty with non-Muslims of Makkah that imposed unfair restrictions on